Vincit/objection.js/README.md

   Model.apply(this, arguments);
 }

 // Inherit `Model`.
-This does the basic prototype inheritance but also inherits all the static methods
+This does the basic prototype inheritance but also
+// inherits all the static methods and properties like `Model.query()`
-// like `Model.query()` and `Model.fromJson()`.
+// and `Model.fromJson()`.
 This is consistent with ES6 class inheritance.
 Model.extend(MinimalModel);

 // After the js class boilerplate, all you need to do is set the table name.